-The Bay County Tourist Development Council (TDC) and Panama City Community Development Council (CDC) are responsible for marketing Panama City and Panama City Beach as a year-round tourist destination, funded through a 5% tourist development tax applied to short-term overnight accommodation rentals, which equals to about 12 million visitor days/nights each year.
+The Bay County Tourist Development Council (TDC), Panama City Community Development Council (CDC) and Mexico Beach Community Development Council (CDC) are all responsible for marketing Bay County as a year-round tourist destination, funded through a 5% tourist development tax applied to short-term overnight accommodation rentals, which equates to about 12 million visitor days/nights each year.
 The tax also pays for beach restoration, cleaning and maintenance efforts, as well as event support.

-The TDC and CDC have adopted a strategic focus to enhance the visitor experience, develop the area into a year-round destination, effectively market Panama City and Panama City Beach and diligently protect our most important natural resources – our coastlands and our beach.
-For more information on Bay County Tourism, visit www.VisitPanamaCityBeach.com or destinationpanamacity.com.
+The TDC and CDCs have adopted a strategic focus to enhance the visitor experience, to develop the area into a year-round destination, to effectively market Bay County and to diligently protect our most important natural resources – our coastlands and our beach.
+For more information on Bay County Tourism, visit VisitPanamaCityBeach.com, destinationpanamacity.com, or mexicobeach.com.

 The Economic Development Alliance of Bay County